Is Personal Injury Protection Required In Pennsylvania?

 Additionally, if you are involved in an accident, you may have to pay for your medical expenses and lost wages out of pocket.
 This can be a significant financial burden, especially if you sustain severe injuries that require extensive medical treatment.

-Read More: Is Medical Malpractice Personal Injury?
+Read More: Is Personal Injury Protection Required In Louisiana?

 How much does PIP insurance cost in Pennsylvania?